balajikvijayan/DataEngineering/README.md

 Course Requirements
 --------------------------------------------------------------
 ### Attendance
 Students are required to attend every class.
-This is necessary both for your own grade and for your classmates.
-If you do not attend, then one of your colleagues will not have a pair.
 It is very important you attend each class.
 If you cannot, please let us know as early as possible.

 ### Lab Exercises
 Participation in and completion of lab exercises is a requirement for this course.
 Each unit includes exercises to provide practice applying techniques discussed in class and to reveal deficiencies in understanding in preparation for skills tests.